andrewhathaway/Winterfell/README.md

 ## Custom Validation Methods

-Validation methods can be added and will be chosen over methods defined in the Validator package.
+Validation methods can be defined and will be chosen over methods defined in the Validator package.

 ```javascript
 var Winterfell = require('winterfell');